mizeller/OnePose_ST/README.md

 This repository is essentially a fork of the original OnePose++ repository - for more details, have a look at the original source [here](https://github.com/zju3dv/OnePose_Plus_Plus).
 Thanks to the original authors for their great work!

 ## Credits
-This project was developed as part of the Semester Thesis for my (Matthew Hanlon) MSc.
-Robotics, Systems and Control at ETH Zurich.
-The project was supervised by Eric Vollenweider (Microsoft Mixed Reality and AI Lab Zurich), in collaboration with the Computer Vision and Geometry Group.
+This project was developed as part of the Semester Thesis for my (Michel Zeller) MSc.
+Mechanical Engineering at ETH Zurich.
+The project was supervised by Dr. Hermann Blum (ETH, Computer Vision and Geometry Group) and Francesco Milano (ETH, Autonomous Systems Lab).